Four principles underlie the criteria for acting as a counterparty in the Bank's sterling money market operations:

 - None of the Events of Default (as defined in the Bank's legal Documentation) have occurred.

-In addition, there are specific eligibility criteria for each of the facilities.
 The Bank may, in its absolute discretion, waive, add to or vary any or all of the eligibility requirements.
 For full details please see the Eligibility Criteria listed in the SMF Documentation.

 The diagram below shows how access to the different facilities are related.
 Click image to enlarge.